China, People's Republic of: Shandong Green Development Fund Project

 Challenges and Project Response: Over the last ten years, the Government with the support of the development partners built a strong policy and regulatory framework for CC.
 Given the very large investment identified, new mechanisms of financing climate-positive investments are required.
 Traditional sovereign financing and banking systems have little incentive to cater to CC investment needs that include longer term, flexible structuring and competitively pricing.
 A new approach is needed to unlock significant climate finance for cities, especially from Private, Institutional and Commercial (PIC) sources.
 The Project supports a long-term engagement in the PRC to finance a new generation of climate resilient infrastructure projects with higher risk profile that would otherwise rely on exclusively long-term sovereign funding or not proceed because of public funding gap.

-Knowledge and skills of local governments, civil society and private sector to prepare climate resilient projects enhanced.
+Knowledge and skills of local governments, civil society, and private sector to prepare climate-positive subprojects enhanced

 |Summary of Environmental and Social Aspects|